-The MA and PhD in Asian philosophy are recognized Western Interstate Commission for Higher Education (WICHE) regional graduate programs.
-Residents of Alaska, Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, Utah, Washington, and Wyoming are eligible, on admission, to enroll at Hawaiʻi-resident tuition rates.
+The MA and PhD in Asian philosophy are recognized Western Interstate

+Commission for Higher Education

+(WICHE) regional graduate programs.

+Residents of Alaska, Arizona, Colorado,

+Idaho, Montana, Nevada, New Mexico,

+North Dakota, Oregon, Utah, Washington,

+and Wyoming are eligible, on admission,

+to enroll at Hawai'i-resident tuition rates.

-The MA program places primary emphasis upon course work.
+The MA program places primary emphasis upon course work and does not involve the writing of a thesis.
+Only Plan B (nonthesis) is offered.